 Anterior knee pain can in some cases be helped by unloading the patellofemoral joint via the procedure of transposition of the tibial tubercle (TTT), either medially (Elmslie Trillat osteotomy) or anteriorly (Fulkerson osteotomy) - again depending on the MRI findings.
 If the tibial tubercle is externally rotated, it can be a good idea to have this corrected.

-In some patient anterior knee pain is caused by a high riding kneecap (patella alta) and this can also be corrected by doing a distalisation of the tibial tubercle, ,that is moving it downwards.
+Relative often anterior knee pain is caused by a high riding kneecap (patella alta).
+This can be corrected by doing a distalisation of the tibial tubercle, ,that is moving it downwards.

 Here you see light patellofemoral osteoarthritis and patella tilt and patellar overhang.
 The patient responded well on a Fulkerson Osteotomy and lengthening of the laterale retinaculum